 At MeadowWood’s mental health center, the approach used to treat psychosis is going to largely depend on the underlying cause for this condition, which most often times includes the presence of another disorder, such as schizophrenia or major depression.
 In order to determine its origin, anyone who is suffering from a psychotic episode is going to have to complete a full medical and psychiatric evaluation, which will help our mental health professionals to determine the exact cause.
 When in the throes of a psychotic episode, most individuals will require hospitalization with 24-hour monitoring by mental health professionals, which is why a mental health treatment clinic is usually the first choice when it comes to treatment options.
 Medications are provided in order to help stabilize the patient’s mood and to help him or her be able to once again perceive the world in a more accurate and organized manner.
 During stabilization at MeadowWood in New Castle, psychiatrists and physicians are able to closely watch the patient to determine medication effectiveness and make any changes that are deemed necessary.
 During this time, treatment for specific mental health disorders will also be implemented including any additional medication.

-In addition to medication needs, MeadowWood’s treatment center will get the patient on the right path to recovery by beginning the therapeutic process through a number of different treatment methodologies including individual therapy, group sessions, and sometimes family therapy.
+In addition to medication needs, MeadowWood’s treatment center will get the patient on the right path to recovery by beginning the therapeutic process through a number of different treatment methodologies including individual therapy, group sessions, and sometimes family sessions.
 Through a variety of treatment methods, patients can learn more about psychosis and how it impaired their perceptions about the world.
 Additionally, a patient can learn to cope with their emotions surrounding their current condition and develop the necessary skills to manage the symptoms of any mental health disorder that should exist.
 Furthermore, MeadowWood’s mental health clinic will help to instill in patients how important it is to adhere to a medication schedule and continue to engage in therapy.
-A mental health treatment center can help a person who is struggling with psychosis get the stabilization they need to jump start the treatment process so that they can get their life back on track.
+A mental health treatment center can help a person who is struggling with psychosis get the stabilization they need to jump-start the treatment process so that they can get their life back on track.

 Psychosis and co-occurring disorders